Interpolation can hurt robust generalization even when there is no noise: Max- l2 -margin interpolation in robust linear classification

 \arxivvspace{0.4em} \paragraph{Training with consistent adversarial perturbations} As discussed in Section~\ref{sec:estimator}, even for noiseless training data, inconsistent perturbations can induce noise during the training procedure.
 Hence, one could hypothesize that the noise induced by the inconsistent perturbations causes the overfitting observed in Figure~\ref{fig:logreg_empirical}.
 To contradict this hypothesis, we also study adversarial training with consistent perturbations.
 By definition, consistent perturbations do not cross the true decision boundary and hence leave the training data entirely noiseless.

-Figure~\ref{fig:logreg_inconsistent_vs_consistent} shows that the adversarially trained estimators \eqref{eq:logridge},\eqref{eq:maxmarginAE} with consistent and inconsistent perturbations yield comparable robust risks and suffer both from robust overfitting as the risk is higher for the interpolating estimator $\lambda\to 0$ compared to an optimal $\lambda >0$.
+Figure~\ref{fig:logreg_inconsistent_vs_consistent} shows that the adversarially trained estimators \eqref{eq:logridge},\eqref{eq:maxmarginAE} with consistent and inconsistent perturbations yield comparable robust risks.
+Moreover, robust overfitting occurs in both situations, as the risk is higher for the interpolating estimator $\lambda\to 0$ compared to an optimal $\lambda >0$.
 Hence, our observations demonstrate that robust overfitting persists even if training with consistent perturbations in an entirely noiseless setting.
-This observation is counter intuitive since, according to classical wisdom, we would expect ridge regularization to only benefit in noisy settings where the estimator suffers form a high variance.
+This observation is counter intuitive since, according to classical wisdom, we would expect ridge regularization to only benefit in noisy settings where the estimator suffers from a high variance.

 We now prove this phenomenon using the next theorem.
 In particular, similar to Theorem~\ref{thm:main_thm_lr} for linear regression, we show that robust overfitting occurs in the high-dimensional asymptotic regime where $d/n \to \gamma$ as $d,n\to\infty$.
 We state an informal version of the theorem in the main text and refer to \suppmat{}~\ref{sec:logregtheory} for the precise statement.
 The proof is inspired by the works \cite{Javanmard20b,Salehi19} and uses the Convex Gaussian Minimax Theorem~(CGMT)~\cite{Gordon88,Thrampoulidis15}.